Planning and organizing your retirement is one of the most rewarding tasks you can do for yourself.

 You should start tackling your retirement planning early so that when it comes, you are ready.
 Depending on your circumstances, it may be beneficial to consult with a professional financial planner.

-In addition to these important financial steps, you should also start thinking about what you are going to be doing to stay active, healthy, and to live your life to its fullest!
+In addition to these important financial steps, you should also start thinking about what you are going to be doing to stay active and healthy and to live your life to its fullest!

 - How To Generate Income From Your RRSP in Retirement